-One of the best features of searching on our website or having a Portal web page is the ability to see the current, accurate status of any listed property.
+One of the best features of searching on my website or having a Portal web page is the ability to see the current, accurate status of any listed property.
 You will know immediately if there is an accepted offer or price change on that home you have marked as a Favorite.
-If you are searching using trulia, zillow or most other public advertising web sites, status is often not given or not current so there is no way to know with certainty if a house you love is already under contract...or even long ago sold.
+If you are searching using Trulia, Zillow or most other public advertising web sites, status is often not given, or not current, so there is no way to know with certainty if a house you love is already under contract...or even long ago, sold.

 Status - whether the property is still "for sale" or under contract.